muhme/joomla-branches-tester/README.md

 ### Drone-like Tests

-A subset of the tests from [Drone](https://www.drone.io/) has been implemented:
+A subset of seven tests from the entire [Drone](https://www.drone.io/) test suite has been implemented:

 * `php-cs-fixer` – PHP Coding Standards Fixer (dry-run)
 * `phpcs` – PHP Coding Sniffer